+"CALIBRATION ERROR"

+"TEMPERATURE HIGH"

+"TEMPERATURE LOW"

+"PUMP ERROR"

-"CALIBRATION ERROR" "TEMPERATURE HIGH" "TEMPERATURE LOW" "PUMP ERROR" "SIMULATOR TEMPERATURE ERROR" 11/96
+"SIMULATOR TEMPERATURE ERROR"

-- A. Attempt to restart the test by pushing the RUN key. - B. If the message persists: - (1) Take instrument out of service. - (2) Take subject to another instrument, or have blood drawn. - (3) Report instrument out of service to your DataMaster Supervisor. - (4) Retain error ticket and attach to your case.
+- A. Attempt to restart the test by pushing the RUN key. - B. If the message persists: - (1) Take instrument out of service. - (2) Take subject to another instrument, use crimper, or have blood drawn. - (3) Report instrument out of service to Field Supervisor or State Health Lab. - (4) Retain error ticket and attach to your case.

-Time Restrictions on Data Entry
+Time Restrictions On Data Entry

 The operator will have approximately five (5) minutes when prompted to enter data.
 If data is not entered, the instrument will return to the beginning of the data entry procedure.

-When prompted by the instrument for a decision ("Subject Take Test [Y/N]", "Review Data", or "Use Previous Data") the operator will have one (1) minute to enter the reply.
+When prompted by the instrument for a decision ("Subject Refuse", "Review Data", or "Use Previous Data") the operator will have one (1) minute to enter the reply.

 Once the data has been entered, and the "Please Blow" prompt is displayed, the subject will have approximately two (2) minutes to give a sample.
-If a sample is not given, the instrument will return to the "Subject Take Test" prompt.
+If a sample is not given, the instrument will return to the "Subject Refuse" prompt.